Exchange opportunities for our students

 Our international collaborations make it possible for our nursing programme students to apply for studies abroad – both for theoretical courses and clinical training.

-Outside Europe the Swedish Red Cross University College has agreements with higher education institutions in Tanzania, Colombia and Japan.
+Outside Europe the Swedish Red Cross University has agreements with higher education institutions in Tanzania, Colombia and Japan.
 We also participate in exchange programmes such as Erasmus+, Linnaeus-Palme and Minor Field Studies.
 Within the Erasmus+ programme we have agreements with partner universities in Norway, Denmark, United Kingdom, France and Spain.

 Globalisation and health